 CARE Ratings looks at the debt repayment obligations of NBFC over the next 12 months and the extent to which cash and liquid assets are available to cover it.
-Further, the scheduled inflows from credit assets (adjusted for collection efficiency) over the next 12 months is compared with the 12 month debt obligations to arrive at a cover based on such asset inflows.
-For NBFCs running a negative ALM mismatch in 1 year bucket, such cover will tend to be below 100%, thereby increasing the refinancing risk.
+Further, the scheduled inflows from credit assets (adjusted for collection efficiency) over the next 12 months are compared with the 12-month debt obligations to arrive at a cover based on such asset inflows.
+For NBFCs running a negative ALM mismatch in 1-year bucket, such cover will tend to be below 100%, thereby increasing the refinancing risk.
+A stress test on the inflows is also done to evaluate the impact on liquidity in case the contracted inflows are lower than expected.